Stuart Mossman: Guitar models

-All Mossman guitars include the following features: Light weight spruce struts and braces, Adjustable steel truss rod in neck, Rotomatic tuning pegs (12:1 ratio), Rosewood or ebony wedge butt inlay, Ivoroid position dot markers on edge of fingerboard;(Ebony dots on models with ivoroid bound fingerboard), Nickel-silver frets, Satin laquer finish hand rubbed to a deep gloss, Ivoroid binding around box Ivory nut and saddle.
+All Mossman guitars include the following features: Light weight spruce struts and braces, Adjustable steel truss rod in neck, Rotomatic tuning pegs (12:1 ratio), Rosewood or ebony wedge butt inlay, Ivoroid position dot markers on edge of fingerboard;(Ebony dots on models with ivoroid bound fingerboard), Nickel-silver frets, Satin lacquer finish hand rubbed to a deep gloss, Ivoroid binding around box Ivory nut and saddle.

 Tender loving care Variations and special models such as left-handed and 12-string guitars, custom inlay, and engraving are made on special order only.
 Prices on request.
 Herringbone inlay available around sound hole and face of guitar Herringbone back center inlay on Tennessee Flat Top Marquis herringbone back center inlay on Flint Hills model.
 Abalone back inlay strip on Golden Era.

 Each Mossman guitar is individually voiced for maximum response and sonority by master craftsmen during the final stages of assembly.
 We recognize the fact that different styles of music may require slightly different voicings.

 The bluegrass musician will undoubtedly want an overbalanced bass, where the blues musician may want a more delicate treble response.
 We assume that anyone who needs an instrument of Mossman's quality is not an average guitarist, but one with specific ideas in rogard to the tone balance that he desires for his own individual style.
 If he wishes to fulfill these wants, he must usually take his instrument to a competent- repairman, who will remove the back and revoice the instrument to the owner's specific needs.
 We think that this is ridiculous.

 As a special service, Mossman voices all models according to the needs of the individual guitar stylist.
 The following types of voicings are available: